ntoll/ntoll.github.io/posts/aesthetic-approach.md

-This emphasis on the vernacular meant paying attention like [Janus](https://en.wikipedia.org/wiki/Janus), both backwards and forwards in time to the culture in which one was creating.
+This emphasis on the vernacular meant paying attention like [Janus](https://en.wikipedia.org/wiki/Janus), both backwards and forwards in time, to the culture in which one was creating.
 Morris was inspired by the work of medieval artisans, their system of guilds and the way their work existed within traditions of practice, style and organisation.
 Morris also wrote utopian science fiction, such as his novel